emotion-analysis-project/SemEval2025-Task11/data/README.md

 - **id**: the unique identifier of a given instance.
 - **text**: the annotated textual instance.
-- **Joy**: binary labeled, such as 0 indicates the absence of joy in the text, and 1 indicates its presence.
+- **Joy**: binary labeled.
+0 indicates the absence of joy in the text, and 1 indicates its presence.
-- **Fear**: binary labeled, such as 0 indicates the absence of fear in the text, and 1 indicates its presence.
+- **Fear**: binary labeled.
+0 indicates the absence of fear in the text, and 1 indicates its presence.
-- **Anger**: binary labeled, such as 0 indicates the absence of anger in the text, and 1 indicates its presence.
+- **Anger**: binary labeled.
+0 indicates the absence of anger in the text, and 1 indicates its presence.
-- **Sadness**: binary labeled, such as 0 indicates the absence of sadness in the text, and 1 indicates its presence.
+- **Sadness**: binary labeled.
+0 indicates the absence of sadness in the text, and 1 indicates its presence.
-- **Disgust**: binary labeled, such as 0 indicates the absence of disgust in the text, and 1 indicates its presence.
+- **Disgust**: binary labeled.
+0 indicates the absence of disgust in the text, and 1 indicates its presence.
-- **Neutral**: binary labeled, such as 1 indicates that the text in neutral and  and 0 indicates that it is not.
+- **Neutral**: binary labeled.
+1 indicates that the text in neutral and  and 0 indicates that it is not.
-- **Surprise**: binary labeled, such as 0 indicates the absence of surpise in the text, and 1 indicates its presence.
+- **Surprise**: binary labeled.
+0 indicates the absence of surpise in the text, and 1 indicates its presence.

 #### Sample Data Instance